top of page

 ©2024

 I am also the author of Come What May, I Want to Run: A Memoir of the Saving Grace of Ultrarunning in Overwhelming Times.
 The beginning of my painting journey makes an appearance.
-You can order the book here from from the publisher, Amazon, Bookshop, or Barnes & Noble.
+Order it here from the publisher, Amazon, Bookshop, and Barnes & Noble.
+It's available in hardcover, paperback, e-book, and Kindle.

 bottom of page